 - In cases where a person believes that an informal resolution is not a suitable means of addressing his/her/their concern(s), or where the person believes that their previous recourse to the informal complaint's procedure has been unsatisfactory, a person may raise a formal grievance.
 Choosing to bypass the informal process will not reflect negatively on the person concerned. - In cases where a person makes an informal complaint, but where management believes, because of the gravity of the subject matter of the complaint or for some other reason, that the informal complaints procedure is inadequate to address the issue, it may be dealt with by using the formal grievance procedure. - Formal grievances should always be made in writing, signed and dated.
 The grievance should be confined to precise details of alleged incidents of bullying and/or harassment, including the dates of such incidents and the names of any witnesses. - Formal grievances should be addressed to Avatâra Ayuso, Director of AWA DANCE.
-If the charity's director is the subject of the grievance, you will be directed to the Chair of Directors and designated board member who deals with such issues.
+If the charity's director is the subject of the grievance, the grievance should be addressed to the Chairs of Directors Rosa Cisneros (contact email: ab4928@coventry.ac.uk) and Vanessa De Ruggeris (contact email: vanessa.dr@hotmail.com) and designated board member who deals with such issues.
 The appointed designated person may investigate or assist in planning the formal investigation. - On receipt of a formal grievance, an investigatory panel will be designated by Avatâra Ayuso, Director of AWA DANCE.
 The investigatory panel may consist of up to two persons and may include management or board representatives.
 The charity may engage an external independent investigator/s if it is deemed appropriate in the circumstances.
 In exceptional circumstances if either party has an objection to the investigatory panel the charity's director may designate an alternative panel.
 An objection to the designated investigatory panel must be made in writing to the the charity director in a timely fashion and must clearly outline the grounds of the objection. - Where a formal grievance is raised but the complainant declines to submit a written statement, then a written record will be made of the grievance by the investigatory panel.
 The complainant will be asked to sign the written record.